-By twenty minutes prior to the applicable Trading Hour, the Scheduling Coordinator must submit an E-Tag in support of an Economic Hourly Block Bid.
-The transmission profile must be greater than or equal to the Energy profile, and the Energy profile must equal the Economic Hourly Block Bid as awarded through HASP.
+The Scheduling Coordinator may revise the Energy profile up to twenty minutes prior to the applicable Trading Hour but the quantity of the Energy profile must be equal to the quantity of the Economic Hourly Block Bid by twenty minutes prior to the applicable Trading Hour.
 The CAISO may modify the Energy profile due to Reliability related curtailments.